teddynted/website-content/content/blog/amazon-dynamodb-and-serverless-framework.md

             }
         ],
         "created_at": "2020-05-23T18:54:07.157Z",
         "post_desc": "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book."
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.", "postId": "32f39119-42dd-4423-8601-2a0dae190527"
     }
 ]
 ```

-> _Upon running `sls offline start` `posts` table will be seeded/populated with predefined json data.
+> _Upon running `sls offline start` `posts` table will be seeded/populated with predefined json data._